Append: Other languages

-Following Lisp, other high-level languages which feature linked lists as primitive data structures have adopted an append.
-Haskell uses the ++ operator to append lists.
-OCaml uses the @ operator to append lists.
+Following Lisp, other high-level programming languages which feature linked lists as primitive data structures have adopted an append.
+To append lists, as an operator, Haskell uses ++, OCaml uses @.

-Other languages use the + or ++ symbols for nondestructive string/list/array concatenation.
+Other languages use the + or ++ symbols to nondestructively concatenate a string, list, or array.

 Prolog

 The logic programming language Prolog features a built-in append predicate, which can be implemented as follows: